HarryAllen1/jhstsa.org/pages/events/Digital-Video-Production.md

 ## Theme

-Create a short film that includes at least 30 seconds of animation
+Create an infomercial with a product and in the style of the 1990s.

 ## Information